Skip Maine state header navigation

-Orthophotography: The Maine Orthoimagery program is initiating its third year of acquisitions.
-The 2014 partnership includes Hancock and Penobscot Counties, Maine Office of GIS, Maine Department of Transportaion, Maine Emergency Management Agency and the Maine Public Utilities Emergency Services Communication Bureau.
-The 2014 acquisiton will include 24" resolution base level imagery or better for all of Hancock conuty and one third of Penobscot county.
+The Maine Office of GIS, Maine Department of Transportation, Maine Emergency Management Agency and the Maine Public Utilities Emergency Services Communication Bureau were this years partners contributing to the cost of acquisition.
+The 2014 acquisition will include 24" resolution base level imagery or better for all of Hancock county and one third of Penobscot county.
 In addition 12 communities in Hancock County and 5 communities in Penobscot County are buying up to higher resolution imagery.
 It is estimated that each community purchasing higher resolution imagery is saving on average $20,000 each.
 This would put total savings to communities participating in the program for 2014 at $340,000.
-The estimated savings for communities in 2012 and 2013 is $600,000 bringing our total benefit to communities so far to nearly $1,000,000 in avoided costs.
+The estimated savings for communities in 2012 and 2013 is $600,000 bringing our total community benefit to nearly $1,300,000 in avoided costs.

-Lidar for ME: In 2013 the GeoLibrary coordinated another broad partnership for LiDAR acquisition.
-Working with the Maine office of GIS, Department of Agriculture, Conservation and Forestry, Maine Department of Transportation, Maine Department of Health and Human Services Drinking Water Program and Maine Emergency Management Agency the Board was able to leverage federal funding from the United States Department of Agriculture, Federal Emergency Management Agency and the United States Geological Survey to acquire just over 2,000 square miles of data in northern Kennebec, Cumberland and York counties.
-This acquisition will provide for the completion of highresolution datasets for these three counties.
-In this acquistion the Board was able to leverage over $550,000 in federal funds with just $55,000 in state agency funds.
+This project was made possible through the contributions from Department of Agriculture, Conservation and Forestry, Maine Department of Transportation, Maine Department of Health and Human Services Drinking Water Program and Maine Emergency Management Agency.
+The Board was able to leverage federal funding from the United States Department of Agriculture, Federal Emergency Management Agency, in July of 2014.
+This collection includes just over 2,000 square miles of data in northern Kennebec, Cumberland and York counties.
+This acquisition will provide for the completion of high resolution data sets for these three counties.
+In this acquisition the Board was able to leverage over $550,000 in federal funds with just $55,000 in state agency funds.

-GeoParcels: The Board working with the Maine Office of GIS has made significant progress in completing the Maine GeoParcels dataset and in January of 2014 launched the Maine GeoParcel Viewer.
-Parcel data for nearly 80 % of Maine's communites is now available on line in one single data layer source.
+GeoParcels: The Board working with the Maine Office of GIS has made significant progress in completing the Maine GeoParcels data set and in January of 2014 launched the Maine GeoParcel Viewer.
+Parcel data for nearly 80 % of Maine's communities is now available on line in one single data layer source.